 Are You Ready to Find Your Best Mattress?

 During the mattress buying process, do your best not to rush.
-Taking additional time to make the most informed decision possible will pay off when you sleep on your new mattress.
+Taking more time to make the most informed decision possible will pay off when you sleep on your new mattress.

 If an in-store buying experience causes you to feel unnecessary pressure, opt for an online retailer.
-These retailers likely have a bigger selection, longer return and sleep trial periods, more customer reviews, and customer service representatives that are available to answer any question you might have.
+These retailers likely have a bigger selection, longer return and sleep trial periods.
+Plus more customer reviews that can help you find the perfect mattress for you.

-Ultimately, the best mattress will be one that is most comfortable for you and addresses your most pressing sleep concerns.
+The best mattress will be one that addresses your most pressing sleep concerns.
 This is an important investment in your health, so be sure to take as much time as you need to get it right.